Hans Jonsson (ice hockey)

 Hans Åke Jonsson (born August 2, 1973) is a Swedish former professional ice hockey player.
+He played in the National Hockey League with the Pittsburgh Penguins from 1999 to 2003.
+The rest of his career, which lasted from 1992 to 2011, was mainly spent with Modo Hockey in the Swedish Elitserien.
+Internationally Jonsson played for the Swedish national team at three World Championships, winning a gold medal in 1998 and a bronze in 1999.

 Career

 Jonsson was drafted by the Pittsburgh Penguins in the 1993 NHL Entry Draft in the 11th round, as the 286th pick overall.
-He made his debut for the Penguins in 1999–00 season.
-After spending four seasons in Pittsburgh, Jonsson returned home to his native Sweden to play for Modo Hockey in 2003.
+He made his debut for the Penguins in the 1999–00 season.
+After spending four seasons in Pittsburgh, Jonsson returned home to his native Sweden to play for Modo Hockey in 2003, and retired in 2011.